centiservice/mats3/README.md

 been expanded and altered through this time, being developed by a good set of developers, with very close to 100% uptime.
 It was even moved from on-prem to one of the large cloud providers with no downtime, simply spinning up instances in the cloud, and taking down the instances on-prem, without even the developers noticing when their service was moved!
 It has multiple customer frontends, both web and apps, and several backend UIs for backoffice functions.
-Many million messages are produced and consumed each day.
+Tens of millions of messages are produced and consumed each day.
 The Message Broker in use in this production setup is Apache ActiveMQ Classic, but all unit and integration tests also run on Apache ActiveMQ Artemis (formerly JBoss HornetQ, and what Red Hat AMQ 7+ is built on).
 For more, read [this](docs/WhatIsMats.md), then [this](docs/RationaleForMats.md) - and the documentation at [mats3.io](https://mats3.io/docs/).